-While the IARC is not an exhibiting institution, it does loan many pieces from the collections to other venues for that purpose.
+The IARC loans many pieces from the collections to other venues for exhibiting purposes.
 The following steps are required to process a loan request.

 - A formal written request should be submitted to the IARC Director at least six months (for fewer than 10 items) or 12 months (for a more extensive loan) in advance of proposed exhibit installation.
 (This should be preceded by an informal telephone call to ascertain if the items are available for loan and to discuss related issues.)
 The request should specify the items desired for loan, where they are to be exhibited, a description of the planned exhibit, and any details concerning how the items will be displayed.

 - An American Association of Museums Standard Facilities report should accompany the request for review and approval by the IARC Collections Manager.

 - Once the formal request is received, the IARC will request a conditions report for each item by a professional external Conservator.
 Should stabilization be required, the borrowing institution will be notified of the required work and provided with an estimate of the costs.
 Since the borrowing institution bears all costs, it can choose to have the item treated or select another item if appropriate.
 If it is determined that the item cannot be safely transported or exhibited, the IARC staff reserves the right to refuse a loan request, and will work with the borrowing institution to identify a suitable alternative.

 - An appraisal of the items will be completed by a professional appraiser to ensure that values are current.
 The cost of appraisal will be added to the loan invoice.

 - Once the loan is approved by the IARC Loan Review Committee, contracts will be prepared using the fees outlined on Page 2 of the Service Fee Schedule.

 - The borrowing institution is responsible for obtaining and providing proof of insurance for the loaned items.
 All costs associated with crating and delivery to and from the borrowing institution are the responsibility of the borrower.